YSaxon/cliffi/README.md

 Let's start with two simple examples.
 ```
-cliffi libc.so L strlen abcdefg
+cliffi libc.so -L strlen abcdefg
-cliffi libc.so i printf "hello %s, this is example number %d" ... world 2
+cliffi libc.so -i printf "hello %s, this is example number %d" ... world 2
 ```

-In these two examples we've used automatic type inferrence to infer the types of unflagged arguments (except for return type which must be specified).
+In these two examples we've used automatic type inferrence to infer the types of unflagged arguments (except for return type which must always be specified).
 The `...` marks where the varargs started for printf.

 We can also specify types explicitly by putting a flag before them:

 ```
-cliffi libm.so d sqrt -d 2
+cliffi libm.so -d sqrt -d 2
 ```

 Here we denoted that 2 should be a double by preceeding it with a -d flag.
 Though we could have also written it as 2.0 or 2d to implicitly mark it as a double